encukou/freezeyt/docs/config.md

 specific events happen in the freezing process.

-For example, if `mymodule` defines functions `start` and `page_frozen`, you can make freezeyt call them using this configuration:
+For example, if `mymodule` defines functions `start` and `page_frozen`, you can make Freezeyt call them using this configuration:

 ```yaml
 hooks: